 My husband and I shared a giant pistachio macaron and enjoyed a rose iced tea at this riverside café.
 We sat outside overlooking the Seine.
 The only downside was the pigeons, but everything was so delicious it was worth it!
 There are many branches of this chain of cafés throughout the city.

-Favourite Paris Restaurants For Dinner
+Best Paris Restaurants For Dinner

 Brasserie Fouquet’s

 This iconic restaurant has been part of the local scene on the Champs-Elysées since 1899 and is one of our family’s favourite restaurants.
 It is perfect for special occasions, most recently our son’s birthday this year (2025).
 There’s a relaxed yet elegant atmosphere, friendly service, and absolutely delicious food.
-It is a splurge, but in our experience it is worth every centime!
 That said, they a wonderful club sandwich most lunchtimes or you can just pop in for one of their famous mille-feuille pastries and a cup of coffee mid-afternoon.
 It is important to make a reservation if you want to be sure of a getting a table though.
+Business casual dress is acceptable but we always dress up.
+This is definitely a splurge at about €125 – €150 per person if you have a moderately priced bottle of wine and three courses.

 Drouant

 Located at 16 Rue de Gaillon, 75002, this elegant yet unpretentious restaurant is such a treat.
-Again, it is a splurge but the food is absolutely outstanding.
 The Colette salad starter with King Crab is scrumptious and the serving generous enough my husband and I shared it on our second visit.
 I was nervous about asking to share but the waiter was more than happy – in fact the kitchen actually sent out two individual plates of salad to make it easy for us to share equitably!
 The main courses at Drouant are excellent too; I had a wonderful steak on our first visit and enjoyed fish on the second.
 The sommelier is friendly and knowledgeable and there are good wines at lots of different price points on the list.
+Dress code is slightly elevated, more of a business casual but smart casual is perfectly acceptable.
+Two courses for two with a moderately priced bottle of wine are in the region of €300.

 La Lorraine

 Another family favourite, my husband first came here in the 1980’s with his family.
 La Lorraine specialise in seafood, and I personally think they serve the best Sole Meunière anywhere.
 There is also a good selection of poultry and meat if you prefer.
 If you like leeks and want a starter, the Roasted Leeks Mimosa are excellent.
 There is often a soufflé on offer for dessert or try their Îsles Flottantes, soft meringues floating in a crême anglaise custard, a favourite of my late father-in-law.
+The Crêpes Suzette are also delicious, but be sure to ask they be prepared table-side.
+On our last visit in October the couple next to us had them prepared table-side but ours were simply delivered to the table from the kitchen which was disappointing.

-There are no prices on the website and this is what I would consider an expensive restaurant, but the quality is excellent.
-The Sole Meunière is one of the most expensive dishes at around 60 Euro but there are other less costly options and you can just have one course if you prefer.
+This is what I would consider an expensive restaurant, with our bill in October 2025 coming in at about €311 for two, but the quality is excellent.
+This included a bottle of wine and a Kir Royale to start.
+The Sole Meunière is one of their best and most expensive dishes at around 60 Euro but there are other less costly options and you can just have one course if you prefer.
 Again, I feel it is worth the splurge, especially if you love seafood.
 You can find La Lorraine at 2 Place des Ternes in the 8th arrondissement.

 Bakus